-4.8 The Council may establish, under the provisions of the instrument creating a private interest in Community Land and in addition to any term or condition specifically established or authorized under this Bylaw, such other additional, reservations, easements, covenants, restrictions, terms and conditions that the Council considers advisable having regard to the well-being of the Residents, the protection of the Environment within the Community, and the intended uses that will be made of the land.
+4.8 The Council may establish, under the provisions of the instrument creating a private interest in Community Land and in addition to any term or condition specifically established or authorized under this Bylaw, such other additional, reservations, easements, covenants, restrictions, terms and conditions that the Council considers advisable having regard to the well-being of the Residents, the protection of the Environment within the Community, the development of the Community and the intended uses that will be made of the land.
+Nothing in this section or this Bylaw is intended to restrict the authority of the Makkovik Inuit Community Government to establishing policies or Bylaws to govern the development of the Community generally, or any division or sub-division of the Community.